yaronf/I-D/BCP195bis/draft-ietf-uta-rfc7525bis.md

 ## Limits on Key Usage

-All ciphers have an upper limit on the amount of traffic that can be securely encrypted with any given key.
-In the case of AEAD cipher suites, the limit is typically determined by the cipher's integrity guarantees.
-When the amount of traffic for a particular connection has reached the limit, an implementation SHOULD perform a new handshake (or in TLS 1.3, a Key Update) to rotate the session key.
+All ciphers have an upper limit on the amount of traffic that can be securely protected with any given key.
+In the case of AEAD cipher suites, two separate limits are maintained for each key:

+1. Confidentiality limit (CL), i.e., the amount of records that can be encrypted.
+1. Integrity limit (IL), i.e., the amount of records that can fail authentication.

+The latter only applies to DTLS since TLS connections are torn down on the first decryption failure.

+When a sender is approaching CL, the implementation SHOULD initiate a new handshake (or in TLS 1.3, a Key Update) to rotate the session key.

+When a receiver has reached IL, the implementation SHOULD close the connection.
+When a receiver is approaching IL, the implementation SHOULD initiate a new handshake (or in DTLS 1.3 a Key Update) to rotate the session key.

+For all TLS 1.3 cipher suites, readers are referred to Section 5.5 of {{RFC8446}}.

+For all DTLS 1.3 cipher suites, readers are referred to Section 4.5.3 of
+{{I-D.ietf-tls-dtls13}}.

-For all AES-GCM cipher suites recommended for TLS 1.2 in this document, the limit can be derived by plugging the corresponding parameters into the inequalities in Section 6.1 of {{?I-D.irtf-cfrg-aead-limits}} that apply to random, partially implicit nonces, i.e., the nonce construction used in TLS 1.2.
+For all AES-GCM cipher suites recommended for TLS and DTLS 1.2 in this document, CL can be derived by plugging the corresponding parameters into the inequalities in Section 6.1 of {{?I-D.irtf-cfrg-aead-limits}} that apply to random, partially implicit nonces, i.e., the nonce construction used in TLS 1.2.
 Although the obtained figures are slightly higher than those for TLS 1.3, it is RECOMMENDED that the same limit of 2<sup>24.5</sup> records is used for both versions.

-For DTLS 1.2 where, unlike TLS, the established security context is not torn down on the first decryption failure, there is a separate bound for the number of forgeries that can be tolerated before the current session keys become insecure.
-The formulas in Section 6.1 of {{?I-D.irtf-cfrg-aead-limits}}
-related to random, partially implicit nonces, provide an upper bound for the number of forgery attempts (i.e., failed AEAD decryption invocations) of 2<sup>28</sup>.
-Note that since this value is higher than the confidentiality bound recommended above, the latter can be used instead.

-For all TLS 1.3 cipher suites, readers are referred to Section 5.5 of {{RFC8446}}.
+For all AES-GCM cipher suites recommended for DTLS 1.2, IL (obtained from the same inequalities referenced above) is 2<sup>28</sup>.

 ## Public Key Length
 {: #rec-keylength}